ArduPilot/ardupilot_wiki/copter/source/docs/arming_the_motors.rst

 Disarming the motors
 ====================

+Disarming the motors will cause the motors to stop spinning.
 To disarm the motors do the following:

 #.
 Check that your flight mode switch is set to Stabilize, ACRO, AltHold
-   or Loiter
+   Loiter, or PosHold.
 #.
 Hold throttle at minimum and rudder to the left for 2 seconds
 #.
 The red arming light should start flashing on the APM2.
 On the
    Pixhawk the RGB LED will start flashing green.